Orkut: Second redesign: New Orkut

 On October 27, 2009, Orkut released their 2nd redesigned version.
 It was available to only a few users at first.
 These users were able to send invites to their Orkut friends to join this new version.
 The new version used Google Web Toolkit (GWT), thus making extensive use of AJAX in the user interface.
 However, users of the new version could still switch back to the old one.

 Google stated the new Orkut was faster, simpler, and more customizable.
 More particular features included video chat, promotions and easy navigation.

 The look was completely new.
 User interface and workflow were also drastically changed.
-Orkut added different colours choices for the users profiles.
+Orkut added different color choices for the users' profiles.
 The themes were eventually removed and an Orkut badge was visible for those who didn't change to the new Orkut.
 The new logo also had the word "My" in it, as in My Orkut.
 Vertical scroll bars were added in the friend and community list in the home page to allow viewing all friends/communities from the home page itself.
 In the home page, the recent visitor's list now displayed six most recent visitor's profile image as small clickable icons.
 Orkut also allowed users to sign in with their Google Mail, or Gmail, credentials.